 2020 Virtual Conference: Building an Evidence Base for Commercially Available Technology

-Speakers: Brie Turner-McGrievy, PhD,University of South Carolina; Yelena Wu, PhD, Utah State University; Heather Patrick, PhD, Private Sector; David Conroy, PhD, Pennsylvania State University; Aaron Coleman, CEO of Fitabase; Jennifer Huberty, PhD, Arizona State University
+Speakers: Brie Turner-McGrievy, PhD,University of South Carolina; Yelena Wu, PhD, University of Utah; Heather Patrick, PhD, Private Sector; David Conroy, PhD, Pennsylvania State University; Aaron Coleman, CEO of Fitabase; Jennifer Huberty, PhD, Arizona State University

 When: May 14-15, 2020

-Description: The UConn Center for mHealth and Social Media (CHASM) 2020 Annual Conference will be 100% virtual.
-Enjoy this exciting program from the comfort of your home or office.
-The theme of the 2020 annual CHASM conference is “Building an Evidence Base for Commercially Available Technology,” and will focus on research that evaluates the reliability, accuracy, efficacy, or real world effectiveness of commercially available technology including mobile apps, sensors, devices, or social media platforms.
+Description: The UConn Center for mHealth and Social Media (CHASM) 2020 Annual Conference was 100% virtual.
+The theme of the 2020 annual CHASM conference is “Building an Evidence Base for Commercially Available Technology,” and focused on research that evaluates the reliability, accuracy, efficacy, or real world effectiveness of commercially available technology including mobile apps, sensors, devices, or social media platforms.
 Digital health is a $200 billion industry with countless apps, devices, platforms and sensors available in the marketplace and in the hands of millions of users.
 This marketplace offers myriad opportunities for research aiming to improve health outcomes.
 Evidence is direly needed for commercially available technologies to guide healthcare professionals on which products to “prescribe” to their patients, and to guide consumers on which products are worth their time and money.

-Seed Grants for Conference Attendees: Three seed grant opportunities will be available exclusively to registered conference attendees.
-Two opportunities will be open to all attendees and one is reserved for PIs from UConn.
-The company Calm is kindly sponsoring one seed grant opportunity for any attendees interested in using Calm in their research.
-CHASM and UConn’s InCHIP will be co-sponsoring the seed grant opportunity reserved for UConn investigators.
-Finally, CHASM will be sponsoring the seed grant opportunity open to all attendees.
+Seed Grants for Conference Attendees: Two funding opportunities are available exclusively to registered conference attendees.
+One opportunity is open to all attendees and one is reserved for PIs from UConn.
+The company Calm is kindly sponsoring one funding opportunity for any attendees interested in using Calm in their research.
+CHASM and UConn’s InCHIP are co-sponsoring the seed grant opportunity reserved for UConn investigators.
+See more information and submission details here.

 Webinar: Large national datasets assessing health-related use of the internet, technology, and social media